DaGuangDaGuang/RB-SCD/README.md

 Textual Frequency Filter (TFF): Resolves semantic ambiguity using text-guided frequency filtering.

 ## Dataset Preview (RB-SCD)
-We provide a preview of the RB-SCD dataset in the dataset_samples/ folder.
+We provide a preview of the RB-SCD dataset in the dataset_samples/T1/T2/Label.

 ## Model Architecture (MFDCD)
-We provide the core implementation of our proposed modules in the models/ directory: models/DFC.py: Implementation of the Dynamic Frequency Coupler. models/TFF.py: Implementation of the Textual Frequency Filter.
+We provide the core implementation of our proposed modules in the models/model.py